MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 When managing compute cost incurring from Azure Machine Learning on an organization scale with many workloads, many teams, and users, there are numerous management and optimization challenges to work through.

-In this article we present best practices in optimizing costs, managing budgets, and sharing quota with Azure Machine Learning reflecting on the experience and lessons learnt from running machine learning teams internally at Microsoft and while partnering with our customers.
+In this article, we present best practices in optimizing costs, managing budgets, and sharing quota with Azure Machine Learning reflecting on the experience and lessons learnt from running machine learning teams internally at Microsoft and while partnering with our customers.
 You'll learn how to:

 - [Optimize compute resources to meet workload requirements.](#_Optimizing_compute_to)
 - [Drive the best utilization of a team's budget.](#_Drive_best_utilization)